 - Cigarette smoking – Smoking damages the sperm.
 Period.
 The good news is the damage done from smoking can be reversed… As long as you quit smoking.

-- Pesticides and hormones in foods – The pesticides found on produce and the hormones added to the dairy and meat have a HUGE effect on men’s hormonal balance.
-Pesticides mimic estrogens in the body while the added hormones to meat and dairy are actual hormones (like estrogen) you do not want in your system.
+- Pesticides and hormones in foods – The pesticides found on produce and the hormones added to dairy and meat have a HUGE effect on a man’s hormonal balance.
+Pesticides mimic estrogens in the body while the added hormones in meat and dairy are actual hormones (like estrogen) you do not want in your system.

-- Stress – Stress can have a big impact on hormonal balance which can have an affect on sperm production.
+- Stress – Stress can have a big impact on hormone balance which can in turn have an effect on sperm production.

 Diet & Nutrients for Healthy Male Fertility